“Ye therefore, who seek in science a means to satisfy your passions, pause in this fatal way: you will find nothing but madness or death.”

 The chief cells of the parathyroid glands sense the amount of calcium in the blood, and release the calcium-increasing hormone parathyroid hormone (PTH) accordingly

-Histology of the parathyroid gland, showing oxyphil and chief cells.
-There is a pink-red blood vessel near the center.
-HE stain.
-Parathyroid chief cells (also called parathyroid principal cells or simply parathyroid cells) are one of the two cell types of the parathyroid glands, along
+Parathyroid chief cells (also called parathyroid principal cells or simply parathyroid cells) are one of the two cell types of the parathyroid glands, along with oxyphil cells.
+The chief cells are much more prevalent in the parathyroid gland than the oxyphil cells.
+It is perceived that oxyphil

 Parafollicular cells aka C cells secrete calcitonin and several neuroendocrine peptides